aidanh958/Chess-Bot/README.md

 white: 1,
 black: 0
 ```
-you can access your bots color at anytime by using the `color` variable
+you can access your bots color at anytime by using the `color` variable.
 ## API
 ### helper.getPiece(board, x, y)
 the helper.getPiece function takes in a board, x, and y position and will return the piece.